Tanukh: Byzantine period

 At least a segment of the Tanukh left Mesopotamia sometime after the Sasanian victory at Hatra in the mid-3rd century and established itself in Byzantine Syria.
 By the 4th century, they became the first Arab tribal group to serve as foederati (confederates) of the Byzantines.
 The Arabic tradition names Jadhima's nephew as Amr ibn Adi of the Lakhm tribe, which dwelt in southern Syria at that time.
 It is likely he is the same as the "Amr, king of the Lakhm" mentioned in a Parthian inscription as a vassal of the Sasanian emperor Narseh.
 Moreover, Amr's son was likely the "Imru al-Qays, son of Amr, king of the Arabs", whose Arabic epitaph (the Namara inscription in Syria) dates his death to 328 CE.
 As blood relatives of Imru al-Qays through Jadhima, the Tanukh in Syria may have been affiliated with him.

 Shahid suggests that the Tanukh was the tribe of the Arab tribal queen Mavia, whose tribal identity is not known.
 Mavia went to war with Emperor Valens during the 370s.
-By then, the Tanukh were ardent Orthodox Christians and Mavia's war with Valens, who embraced Arien theology, was influenced by their doctrinal differences.
+By then, the Tanukh were ardent Orthodox Christians and Mavia's war with Valens, who embraced Arian theology, was influenced by their doctrinal differences.
 The Tanukh revolted against the Byzantines in c.
 380, during the reign of Emperor Theodosius I, and their rebellion was suppressed by the magister militum Richomer.
 This marked the end of their role as the principal Arab federates of the Byzantines in Syria, which was held by the Salihids by the 5th century.
 Little is known of the Tanukh for the remainder of Byzantine rule, but according to Shahid, they remained Christian federates of the empire.